Rangerslider/Parallax-Scrolling-Website/README.md

 # Parallax-Scrolling-Website  <br>
-This is My first parallax website
+This is My first parallax website.
 Happy codding :)